-I’m back with a snow-filled, magical Spruce Peak wedding that took place in Stowe, Vermont (formerly Stowe Mountain Lodge).
-The gallery speaks for itself here, but Jenn and Chuck had THE PERFECT snowfall for their Vermont winter wedding.
+Jenn and Chuck’s snow-filled, magical Spruce Peak wedding that took place in Stowe, Vermont (formerly Stowe Mountain Lodge), is nothing short of winter wedding perfection.
+The gallery speaks for itself here, but Jenn and Chuck had romantic snowfall for their Vermont winter wedding, beautiful light, joyful guests, and most important to them – their dogs in attendance!
 As native Vermonters know – winter here can mean anything from frigid temperatures and no snow to 35 degrees and rain – but the perfect winter day includes those picturesque fluffy snowflakes falling gently from the sky.
 And that’s exactly the magic that happened during Jenn and Chuck’s Spruce Peak wedding.

 A Spruce Peak Wedding: The Venue